Flows with assertions

 OpenAPI syncAsk Echopoint AI to inspect a flow or propose the next change on the canvas.
 It applies edits as restorable snapshots, so you can undo any AI run.

-Echopoint AIDrag Request, Delay, and Module nodes onto the canvas, wire success and error paths between them, and let assertions decide whether a run passes.
+Echopoint AIDrag nodes onto the canvas — nine kinds, from Request and Delay to Branch, Loop, Poll, and SSE — wire success and error paths between them, and let assertions decide whether a run passes.

 equals to regex to between — every result recorded with expected vs actual, even on passing runs {{$uuid}} and {{$email}}, deterministically seeded per execution Tag flows into suites and run them from the GitHub Action or the CLI — with live node-by-node progress, strict exit codes, and no secrets in your logs.